You are here

 Seven reasons for employee demotivation

-As an employer, you have a certain amount of responsibility for the motivation and wellbeing of your workforce.
+As a manager, you have a certain amount of responsibility for the motivation and wellbeing of your workforce.
 For a team to function to the best of its ability, all members must be fully engaged and fully committed.

 If you fear that one of your employees may be lacking in motivation, here are a few common causes that could be at the root of the issue.